Ferguson-Rashomon

 hope for humankind.

 Howard Richard Debs is a recipient of the 2015 Anna Davidson Rosenberg Poetry Awards.
-His essays, fiction, and poetry appear internationally in numerous publications.
-His photography is featured in select publications, including in
+His essays, fiction, and poetry appear internationally; his art and photography will be found in select publications, including

 Rattle online as “Ekphrastic Challenge” artist and guest editor.
 His book

-Gallery: A Collection of Pictures and Words (Scarlet Leaf Publishing), is the recipient of a 2017 Best Book Award and 2018 Book Excellence Award.
-His book
+Gallery: A Collection of Pictures and Words is a 2017 Best Book Awards and 2018 Book Excellence Awards recipient.
+His chapbook

-Political (Cyberwit Press) is the 2021 American Writing Awards winner in poetry.
+Political is the 2021 American Writing Awards winner in poetry.
 He is co-editor of

 visit Howard Richard's website.